MrPowerScripts/battlenationlive.com/index.md

 layout: home
 ---

+Discord variety show.
 Take the mic and be the star.
 Emoji votes will decide your fate.
 Are you 🔥 or 💩?